allegro/blog/_posts/2023-08-25-how-does-btree-make-your-queries-fast.md

 class="small-image"/>

 This tree contains seven numbers, but we need to visit at most three nodes to find any number.
 The following example visualizes searching for 14.
-We need "3 hops" for such action.
 I used SQL to define the query in order to think about this tree as if it were an actual database index.

 <img src="/img/articles/2023-08-25-how-does-btree-make-your-queries-fast/bst-bigger-searching.webp"